linkerd/linkerd2/TEST.md

 - `--name`: Pass an argument with this flag to specify a specific test that should be run; all tests are run in the absence of this flag.
 Valid test names are included in the `bin/tests --help` output
-- `--skip-kind-create`: Skip KinD cluster creation for each test and use an existing Kubernetes cluster
+- `--skip-cluster-create`: Skip KinD cluster creation for each test and use an existing Kubernetes cluster
 - `--images`: (Primarily for CI) Loads images from the `image-archive/` directory into the KinD clusters created for each test